There are different types of snakes in New Hampshire! They are quite distinctive and have evolved to fit into various environments and niches.

 Timber Rattlesnakes have been known to use the same den for giving birth and raising their young for multiple generations, which is fascinating about these reptiles.

-Males can travel great distances away from their dens during the summer months, yet they always make it back in time to hibernate before winter.
+Males can travel great distances away from their dens during the summer months, yet they always make it back to hibernate before winter.

 11. Northern Red-Bellied Snake

-The Northern Red-bellied Snake is ending our list of types of snakes in New Hampshire.
-The length of the little snakes ranges from roughly 20 to 25 centimeters or 8 to 10 inches.
+The Northern Red-bellied Snake is the last snake on our list in New Hampshire.
+These little snakes range in length from roughly 20 to 25 centimeters or 8 to 10 inches.

-They can be brown or gray, and their names give away the fact that their bellies are a bright red color.
+They can be brown or gray, and their names give away the fact that their bellies are bright red.

-They call a variety of environments home, such as forests, marshes, and sphagnum bogs, among others.
+They call various environments home, such as forests, marshes, and sphagnum bogs.

 The species is known to conceal itself frequently under garbage, fallen tree trunks, and rocks.

-When they feel frightened by potential enemies, these types of snakes in New Hampshire will flick their tongues and curve their lips to show off their sharp fangs.
+When they feel frightened by potential enemies, these snakes in New Hampshire flick their tongues and curve their lips to show off their sharp fangs.

 During the colder months, groups of Northern Red-bellied snakes will burrow underground and hibernate together.

-In the spring, they mate, and in the late summer or early autumn, the female gives birth to the young.
-The larvae of beetles, snails, and earthworms make up most of their food.
+They mate in the spring, and in late summer or early autumn, the female gives birth to the young.